AlexOrlek/ATCG/README.md

 Results are produced in the example/output folder.
 Diagrams below show the alignments before trimming and after trimming; calculation of the statistics in the output folder can be done manually for the benefit of understanding, as is shown below for the calculation of percent identity.

-Untrimmed alignments
+<p align="center">**Untrimmed alignments**</p>
 <p align="center"><img src="example/images/untrimmed.JPG" alt="untrimmed" width="600"></p>
-Trimmed alignments
+<p align="center">**Trimmed alignments**</p>
 <p align="center"><img src="example/images/trimmed.JPG" alt="trimmed" width="600"></p>
-Calculation of percent identity from trimmed alignments
+<p align="center">**Calculation of percent identity from trimmed alignments**</p>
 <p align="center"><img src="example/images/percent_identity.JPG" alt="percent identity calculation" width="600"></p>

-Things to note:
+Things to note:<br>
-Notice how the red alignment is involved in alignment trimming.
-It overlaps with the turquoise alignment on sequence B and since it is longer, the turquoise alignment is trimmed.
-The red alignment also overlaps with the yellow alignment on sequence A; in this case it is the shorter of the two alignments, so it is trimmed.
+Notice how the red alignment is involved in alignment trimming: it overlaps with the turquoise alignment on sequence B and since the red alignment is longer, the turquoise alignment is trimmed.
+The red alignment also overlaps with the yellow alignment on sequence A; in this case, it is the shorter of the two alignments, so it is trimmed.
 However, because it is a '-' strand alignment, it is trimmed from the 3' end on sequence B.

 The breakpoint distance is 1 meaning there were no pairs of sequences found to be adjacent and in the same relative order in sequence A and sequence B. While the red and yellow alignments are adjacent in both sequence A and B, one is '+' strand and the other is '-' strand so they are not in the same relative order.

-For the percent identity calculation, the numerator and denominator and multiplied by 2.
-This is because the numer of identical basepairs (numerator) and the total alignment length (denominator) is the same in both BLAST directions.
+For the percent identity calculation, the numerator and denominator are multiplied by 2.
+This is because the numer of identical basepairs (numerator) and the alignment length (denominator) is the same in both BLAST directions.
 However, BLAST is not always symmetric; this is the rationale for aggregating across both BLAST directions.

 # License